-General Motors pompt € 1,35 miljard in fabrieken
+General Motors pompt 1,35 miljard euro in fabrieken

 The General investeert € 1,35 miljard euro in het klaarstomen van zijn productiefaciliteit in het in de Verenigde Stagen gelegen Wentzville.
 De fabriek wordt klaargestoomd voor de komst van een nieuwe generatie pick-ups van General Motors.

 Het Amerikaanse concern produceert momenteel de Chevrolet Colorado en de GMC Canyon in Wentzville.
 De huidige generaties van die auto's werden in 2014 op de markt gebracht.
 Eerdere spionagefoto's wekten echter de indruk dat General Motors een facelift voor het tweetal aan het voorbereiden is, terwijl GM vandaag spreekt over de komst van een nieuw model.
-Naast de Colorado en de Cayon produceert General Motors ook de Chevrolet Express en diens tweelingbroer van GMC, de Savana, in Wentzville.
+Naast de Colorado en de Cayon produceert General Motors in Wentzville ook de Chevrolet Express en diens tweelingbroer van GMC, de Savana.

 Since reintroducing the Chevrolet Colorado and GMC Canyon in 2013, GM has sold more than 700,000 midsize pickups in the U.S. The Colorado and Canyon have helped cement GM as the U.S. industry’s most successful pickup truck company for four consecutive years.
 From 2013 through Q3 2019, GM has sold 600,000 more pickups than any other competitor in the U.S.